-This Instant Pot Spaghetti is one of the quickest, easiest, and tastiest dinners you can have.
-Perfect for a busy weeknight meal.
-This post also has lots of tips and tricks for cooking spaghetti in your pressure cooker.
+This Instant Pot Spaghetti is a quick, easy, tasty dinner that is perfect for a busy weeknight meal!
+Post also has lots of tips and tricks for cooking spaghetti in your pressure cooker.

 This past winter I was talking to my husband about how I could use my Instant Pot to make spaghetti, and he said something along the lines of, “but spaghetti is so easy to make, why would you ever need to do that?”
 I agreed, and didn’t think about it much more.

 But then this summer, I found myself in an interesting situation.
 We made some renovations in our kitchen, and our stove was disconnected for a few days.
 After a couple of nights of take out, I wanted a homemade meal.
 Without a stove or oven, my options were limited.
 That night, Instant Pot spaghetti made a lot of sense.

 The Instant Pot spaghetti was everything I wanted: delicious, quick, and easy.
 It is now one of my go-to weeknight meals.
 Although boiling water is by no means difficult, this recipe saves that step and sometimes you just need those extra minutes to yourself or for something else.

 I need to be honest here – spaghetti in the Instant Pot can burn easily.
 I have made this recipe 6 or 7 times over the last couple of months so that I can hopefully give you all the tips you need to learn from my mistakes.

 - Tip #1: READ THESE TIPS.
 Spaghetti in a pressure cooker can burn easily.
 These tips will help avoid that particular catastrophe.

 - Tip #2: Do one of these three things to saute the vegetables:

 - If you only have one inner pot, saute the veggies in the Instant Pot, then remove them and set them aside.
 After this, clean out the bottom of the pot and let it cool for about 20 minutes.